 COUNCIL OF EUROPE Safer Internet Day Supporter

-The measures promoted by the One in FIVE Campaign are contained in the Council of Europe Convention on the protection of children from sexual exploitation and sexual abuse.
-States signing up to this Convention commit themselves to criminalising the actions of adults who use the Internet in order to arrange a meeting and engage in sexual activity with a child (Article 23 of the Convention).
-The convention also criminalises all actions linked to child pornography, including the fact of knowingly accessing to on-line child pornography.
-The Convention also establishes its Committee of the Parties composed of Parties which have ratified the Convention and which recently started its work to evaluate the implementation of the Convention on a thematic basis, such as sexual abuse and exploitation of children in the circle of trust, exchange best practices and respond to highlighted challenges.
+The Council of Europe is also committed to fighting sexual violence online, through the Convention on the protection of children from sexual exploitation and sexual abuse (Lanzarote Convention).
+States signing up to this convention commit themselves to criminalising the actions of adults who use the Internet in order to arrange a meeting and engage in sexual activity with a child.
+The convention also criminalises all actions linked to child pornography, including the fact of knowingly accessing on-line child pornography.

 Safer Internet Day 2015

 On the occasion of this 12th edition of Safer Internet Day 2015, the Council of Europe has invited Elizabeth Milovidov, digital parenting consultant, to the Council of Europe to speak about good parenting in the digital age.